activist-org/activist/CONTRIBUTING.md

 Please see the [frontend testing guide](FRONTEND_TESTING.md) for information on how to write component tests.

 > [!NOTE]
-> The vitest test suite is still in a very early stage.
+> The Vitest test suite is still in a very early stage.
 There is a lot of work left to do to increase test coverage, and some features still need troubleshooting.
 If you need assistance then feel free to open a PR and we'll support!

 ### End to End Testing